-Managing the Insurance Agency Brand

-The participant will identify factors that influence or create an agency brand.

-Insurance Agency Growth Process

-The participant will define the steps involved in developing a marketing program and identify key factors that influence the program's success.
+- The participant will identify factors that influence or create an agency brand. - 3.2 The participant will define the steps involved in developing a marketing program and identify key factors that influence the program's success. - 3.3 The participant will describe three components of a client-retention process designed to capture, improve, and sustain client relationships. - 3.4 The participant will explain how to determine whether an account is sufficiently profitable to write.

-Managing Agency Resources to Create Growth

-The participant will describe three components of a client-retention process designed to capture, improve, and sustain client relationships.

-The participant will explain how to determine whether an account is sufficiently profitable to write.

-Introduction to Managing Agency Client Retention and Acquisition
+Introduction to Client Acquisition and Retention